gutiantian123Abc/leetcode/Design/FaceBook_NewsFeed.md

     |userID|feedID|
   c. feedContent Table:(Optional)
      |feedID|feedContent|

-	In the design above, let’s see what happens when we fetch feeds from all friends of a user.
 	The system will first get all userIDs of friends from friend table.
 Then it fetches all feedIDs for each friend from user-feed table.
 Finally, feed content is fetched based on feedID from feed table.